Article I. Name and Address

 Section III: Notice of meetings: All notices of membership meetings shall be made by the Association Secretary in cooperation with the Executive Director.

-B. Special meetings: Notice of such meetings shall be made to the operator members, in writing, by certified mail, at least twenty (20) days prior to the meeting.
+- Special meetings: Notice of such meetings shall be made to the operator members, in writing, by email including notice of delivery and/or a read receipt, at least ten (10) days prior to the meeting.
 The notice shall include required information as contained in Article V, Section II.

 Section IV: Quorum: One-third of the Operator Members, present in person or represented at any meeting duly called, shall constitute a quorum for the transaction of business of the Association.